 If you have questions about TDLR application and obtaining your fingerprinting appointment service code, please contact a TDLR staff member.
 TDLR’s phone number is 512-463-6599.

 Posting of massage therapist licenses and photo of the licensed therapist:

 Under existing law, all licensed massage therapists are required to post their license at their primary office and at any licensed massage establishment where the therapist provides services.
 This includes a hotel spa that is a licensed massage establishment.

 Additionally, effective January 1, 2020, a photo of the individual massage therapist must be attached to the front of the license.
 The photo can be either in color or in black and white, but the individual cannot be wearing sunglasses, caps, or hats in the photo.

 Licensed massage establishments must post human trafficking signage.

 Under longstanding law, a place of business that advertises or offers massage therapy or other massage services must be licensed by TDLR as a “massage establishment.”

-If you have questions about massage therapy regulations, do not hesitate to contact a THLA attorney at 512-474-2996.
+If you are a hotel owner or employee with questions about massage therapy regulations, do not hesitate to contact a THLA attorney at 512-474-2996.

 Additionally, this TDLR page contains information on licensing, including how to apply for or renew a license.